Insurance Finder Australia Weekly Insurance News Wrap

 Read Full Transcript:

-Hello and welcome to the Insurance Finder Australia Weekly Insurance News Wrap with me, Paige Estritori, for Sunday 22 February 2026.
+Hello and welcome to Insurance Finder Australia Weekly Insurance News Wrap, Im Paige Estritori, and its Sunday, 22 March 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.